IainIsCreative/awesome-nodebots/readme.md

 - [Books](#books)

-## Libraries
+## Libraries and Plugins

 Javascript libraries you can use to make your nodebots come to life.

-- [Johnny-Five](http://johnny-five.io) — The premier Robotics and IoT platform on JavaScript.
+- [Johnny-Five](http://johnny-five.io) — The premier Robotics and IoT platform for JavaScript.
 - [Temporal](https://github.com/rwaldron/temporal) — Task sequencing for your robot.

+### Compatibility Libraries

+Libraries that you may need depending on the board you're using for IO and Johnny-Five.

+- [Galileo-IO](https://github.com/rwaldron/galileo-io) — Compatibility library for the Intel Galileo/Edison/Joule.
+- [Raspi-IO](https://github.com/nebrius/raspi-io) — Compatibility library for the Raspberry Pi.
+- [Particle-IO](https://github.com/rwaldron/particle-io) - Compatibility library for the Spark Particle/Core/Photon IO.
+- [BeagleBone-IO](https://github.com/julianduque/beaglebone-io) — Compatibility library for the BeagleBone Black.

 ## Examples